OpenEvalProject/evals/manuscripts/elife-40580/v1/manuscript.md

 The observed allele frequency of αND-thalassaemia ranged between 0% in various locations across Malaysia and 16.25% in central Peninsular Malaysia (Figure 1C, Figure 1—source data 3).
 Within Thailand, the highest reported allele frequencies of around 7% were observed in Khon Kaen in the northeast and Chachoengsao in central Thailand.
 In Cambodia and Vietnam, αND-thalassaemia allele frequencies of up to 8% and 14.3% were reported, respectively, in surveys in which α0-thalassaemia was found to be absent, whilst in other parts of these countries, the two forms were found to co-exist at similar allele frequencies (e.g. around 2.5% in Binh Phuoc and Khanh Hoa provinces in Vietnam).

-## Genetic diversity of α-thalassaemia across Southeast Asia
+### Genetic diversity of α-thalassaemia across Southeast Asia

 Maps of the genetic diversity of α-thalassaemia across Southeast Asia are shown in Figures 3–6.
 Figure 3 (Figure 3—source data 1) displays surveys that included all three α-thalassaemia forms (α0-, α+- and αND-thalassaemia), allowing relative proportions of each of the forms to be calculated without giving specific variant details.
 Figures 4–6 (Figure 4—source data 1, Figure 5—source data 1, Figure 6—source data 1) display surveys that provided information on the frequencies of specific α-thalassaemia variants (e.g. --SEA, -α3.7, etc.).
 For these, the variants that were tested for differ between surveys.
 Some surveys are included in both Figure 3 and Figures 4–6.
 For the latter figures, the region has been divided to improve visualisation of the data.

 ![Figure 3.](https://cdn.elifesciences.org/articles/40580/elife-40580-fig3-v1.jpg)

-**Figure 3.:** 0-, α+- and αND-thalassaemia in Southeast Asia.Three surveys were mapped at the national level (indicated by a white star).
-The size of the pie charts reflects survey size.10.7554/eLife.40580.015Figure 3—source data 1.Figure 3, a map showing the proportions of α0-, α+- and αND-thalassaemia in Southeast Asia.Reported allele frequencies (converted to percentages here) and sample size were used to calculate the number of chromosomes bearing each form of α-thalassaemia.
-Sample size was multiplied by two to obtain the total number of chromosomes in the study sample.
-In total, 40 surveys included genetic diversity information for the three α-thalassaemia forms.
+**Figure 3.:** Three surveys were mapped at the national level (indicated by a white star).
+The size of the pie charts reflects survey size.

 ![Figure 4.](https://cdn.elifesciences.org/articles/40580/elife-40580-fig4-v1.jpg)

 **Figure 4.:** Given the high number of surveys in northeast Thailand, this region has been magnified.
 The y-axis scale is the same across all bar charts, ranging from 0 to 1.
 The variants that were tested for in each survey are indicated above each bar. α0-thalassaemia mutations are shown in red, α+-thalassaemia mutations in blue and αND-thalassaemia mutations in green.
 Empty spaces along the x-axis indicate an absence of the corresponding mutation in the survey sample.
 The sample size of the survey is given under each plot.
-Bar charts are connected to their spatial location by a black line.10.7554/eLife.40580.017Figure 4—source data 1.Figure 4, a map showing the proportions of specific α-thalassaemia variants in Thailand.'NA' indicates those variants that were not tested for in the survey.
-In Thailand, 29 surveys included genetic diversity information for specific α-thalassaemia variants.
+Bar charts are connected to their spatial location by a black line.

 ![Figure 5.](https://cdn.elifesciences.org/articles/40580/elife-40580-fig5-v1.jpg)

 **Figure 5.:** The y-axis scale is the same across all bar charts, ranging from 0 to 1.
 The variants that were tested for in each survey are indicated above each bar. α0-thalassaemia mutations are shown in red, α+-thalassaemia mutations in blue and αND-thalassaemia mutations in green.
 Empty spaces along the x-axis indicate an absence of the corresponding mutation in the survey sample.
 The sample size of the survey is given under each plot.
 Bar charts are connected to their spatial location by a black line.
-Data points are coloured by country, using the same colour scale as that in Figure 1—figure supplement 1.10.7554/eLife.40580.013Figure 5—source data 1.Figure 5, a map showing the proportions of specific α-thalassaemia variants in Cambodia, Lao PDR, Myanmar and Vietnam.'NA' indicates those variants that were not tested for in the survey.
-In total, 13 surveys included genetic diversity information for specific α-thalassaemia variants in these countries.
+Data points are coloured by country, using the same colour scale as that in Figure 1—figure supplement 1.

 ![Figure 6.](https://cdn.elifesciences.org/articles/40580/elife-40580-fig6-v1.jpg)

 **Figure 6.:** The y-axis scale is the same across all bar charts, ranging from 0 to 1.
 The variants that were tested for in each survey are indicated above each bar. α0-thalassaemia mutations are shown in red, α+-thalassaemia mutations in blue and αND-thalassaemia mutations in green.
 Empty spaces along the x-axis indicate an absence of the corresponding mutation in the survey sample.
 The sample size of the survey is given under each plot.
 Bar charts are connected to their spatial location by a black line.
-Data points are coloured by country, using the same colour scale as that in Figure 1—figure supplement 1.10.7554/eLife.40580.019Figure 6—source data 1.Figure 6, a map showing the proportions of specific α-thalassaemia variants in Indonesia, Malaysia and Singapore.'NA' indicates those variants that were not tested for in the survey.
-In total, 14 surveys included genetic diversity information for specific α-thalassaemia variants in these countries.
+Data points are coloured by country, using the same colour scale as that in Figure 1—figure supplement 1.

 α+-thalassaemia most consistently constituted the highest proportion of α-thalassaemia, although there were some surveys in which αND-thalassaemia was the predominant form (e.g. central Vietnam and in parts of Malaysia).
 In Figure 3, areas where the observed relative proportion of α0-thalassaemia was greatest include: Chiang Mai and Phayao provinces in north Thailand, Kalasin in northeast Thailand, Vientiane in Lao PDR, Kuala Lumpur and Selangor in Malaysia, Singapore and Jakarta in Indonesia.
 The α0-thalassaemia allele was absent in the survey from Malaysian Borneo as well as in central Vietnam and central Lao PDR.
 In certain areas, α0- and αND-thalassaemia together accounted for the majority of α-thalassaemia (e.g. ~75% in Kalasin in Thailand,~60% in Kuala Lumpur and Jakarta and ~53% in Khon Kaen and Chachoensao in Thailand and Vientiane in Lao PDR).
 Some of these areas also correspond to where the highest allele frequencies of these alleles are found, for example, northeast Thailand and the Thailand-Lao PDR border.